Reginald Barnes: Second Boer War

 In 1899, Barnes was seconded as adjutant to the Imperial Light Horse in South-Africa, and on 31 December 1899 he was promoted to captain.

 He was present at the Battle of Elandslaagte in October 1899, and in February 1900 at the Battle of the Tugela Heights, which was part of the relief of Ladysmith.
 That was followed by the relief of Mafeking, in May and June 1900.
 Next were operations in the Transvaal around Pretoria, and the battle of Belfast in August.

 His participation in the war was recognised by being created a Companion of the Distinguished Service Order (DSO).

 As the nature of the war changed into one of attrition, in May 1901, he became a local major and second in command of the 17th Battalion Imperial Yeomanry.
 Only two months later, in July 1901, he was promoted to temporary lieutenant-colonel and commanding officer of the 2nd Battalion Imperial Yeomanry, serving as such until March 1902, when he returned to an ordinary posting in his regiment.
 He returned to the United Kingdom by the steamship the same month.
 As well as his DSO, Barnes was also mentioned in dispatches for his service in South Africa.

 Between wars

 In the post Boer War period, Barnes carried out several non-regimental staff duties.
 On 1 May 1904, he became the Aide de Camp to General The Viscount Kitchener in his position as Commander-in-Chief, India, until January 1906.
 He then became an instructor at the Cavalry School, until December 1907, when he was promoted to major and transferred to the 17th (Duke of Cambridge's Own) Lancers.
 He remained with his new regiment until October 1909 and was the employed by as the Assistant Military Secretary to the Governor and Commander-in-Chief, Malta Leslie Rundle.
-That posting lasted until February 1911, when he was promoted to lieutenant-colonel and given command of the 10th (Prince of Wales's Own) Royal Hussars.
+That posting lasted until February 1911, when he was promoted to lieutenant-colonel and given command of the 10th (Prince of Wales's Own) Royal Hussars, taking over from John Vaughan, who later became a major general.